peteroupc/html3dutil/doc/H3DU.Transform.md

     // Set an object's rotation to 30 degree pitch multiplied
     // by 40 degree roll
     transform.setQuaternion(MathUtil.quatFromTaitBryan(30,0,40));
+    // Set an object's rotation to 40 units about X axis, 20 units about Y axis,
+    // and 50 units about Z axis
+    transform.setQuaternion(H3DU.MathUtil.quatFromTaitBryan(40,20,50));
+    // Set an object's rotation to 20 units about Y axis transform.setQuaternion(H3DU.MathUtil.quatFromAxisAngle(20,0,1,0));

 <a name='H3DU.Transform_setRotation'></a>
 ### H3DU.Transform#setRotation(angle, v, vy, vz)